vanthi98/test-detail-page/README.md

 # README
 ## Project Test Detail Page

-#### Example:

-TweetWorld

-An application used to filter data form Twitter based on user preference, built with React, Redux, JavaScript, and CSS.

 #### Project Status
-This project use Rekit and MockAPI to build a application which recevice data from API and render to interface.
+This project use `Rekit` and `MockAPI` to build a application which recevice data from API and render to interface.
+This project also build width `ReactJS`, `LESS`, `axios`

 #### Project Process: